rmit-s3599773-William-Crawford/Odd-Jobs/README.md

 These scripts should be run from the root directory of the project (Odd-Jobs/).

+### `npm install`

+This only has to be run once unless a dependency in package.json is changed, removed or added.
+This installs node dependencies for the frontend in /node_modules which is ignored purposefully by git.

 ### `mvn spring-boot:run`

 This builds and runs the Spring Boot application for the back end.